GNOME/orca/docs/user-extensions.md

 ### Preferences UI

-Orca provides a generated preferences dialog for user extensions.
-Extensions that want to show settings in that dialog should override `get_preferences()`.
-The settings button for an approved and enabled extension opens the generated dialog.
+Generated preferences dialogs are the supported way for extensions to expose settings in Orca's Preferences window.
+The generated dialog can be opened by pressing the settings button for the selected extension on the User Extensions page.
 Pressing OK in that dialog stages the changes in Orca's Preferences window.
-The changes are saved to dconf when the user applies or saves the main preferences window.
+The changes are saved to dconf when the user applies or saves the main preferences.

-Generated preferences dialog support is still a work in progress.
-The available control types and layout options are intentionally limited for now.

-Custom extension-provided preferences dialogs are not supported yet.
+Extensions are not prevented from creating their own dialogs.
+Extensions that do create their own dialogs are responsible for the dialog's behavior, accessibility, theming, staging settings until the user applies or saves the main preferences, writing settings to the correct dconf location, and future compatibility.
+If Orca's generated dialogs lack a feature your extension needs, please file a bug so the missing feature can be considered for generated-dialog support.

+The UI helpers in Orca's source tree, such as `orca_gui_helpers.py` and `preferences_grid_base.py`, are internal implementation details even when a method or function is public.
+They may change as Orca's own UI changes.

+#### Declaring Preferences

+Extensions that want to show settings in Orca's generated dialog should override `get_preferences()` and return a list of `ExtensionPreference`
+instances:

 ```python
 from orca.extension import ExtensionPreference